 The Precinct however was abuzz with secular activity as the Nepali Sangha, having erected the brick altar once more, spent much time and effort hoisting up gigantic heavy rounded wooden forms of offering, pulling them up over a long smooth bridge made of strong shiny bamboo poles, to the very top of the high brick altar.
 The base of the main blue MaiMaitri form has already been hoisted atop the high, layered brick altar.
 The job now was to hoist the rounded chief Offering up above the base without breaking the large wooden flower at the front that reached above the base.
 Here ingenuity combined with strength had to work in concert to achieve total union of all participants so that all function and feel as one, a basic Maitri attribute.
 Here local and international sangha watching the activities learned a lesson in full cooperation, that state of being where individual egos dissolve to immerse as part of the greater oneness.
 This self-losing to the whole illustrated what our daily prayers seek: the ascension and liberation from cyclical rebirths of all living beings (of which the self or ego is inalienably a part, albeit an infinitesimal part).
 When the infinitesimal ego fully realises the oneness and infinity of monolithic Creation, it dissolves in total bliss, secure in the light of the whole.

 Next morning on the 17th, all gathered at the open space, local and international sangha, the Maatma Athoahas and Maatma Tapowa and their families around 06:30 and began forming lines for the celebratory march into Sindhuli township toward Guru’s Kadjokpa there beneath the site of the Autumn World Peace Puja of 2012.
 Heading the whole procession was the motorcade of some 20 motorcycles, each fluttering with twin blue-and-white Maitri banners.
 Next came the 200 odd celebrants, the Maatma Guru Athoahas and Maatma Guru Tapowa, with the women in the lead, a few walking together with their little daughters hopping proudly by their moms.
 Then came the men, some with young sons running alongside, also in silence.
 Everyone walked barefoot on the rocky stony paths leading to the town some eleven kilometres down the hill.
-Everyone held a Maitri flag, some couples hoisted up two ends of large horizontal banners with photos of Guru, name of the organization Bodhi Shrawan Dharma Sangha, and emblazoned with the words Bodhi Marga Darshan – Maitri Dharma (Maitri Dharma – Revealing the Bodhi Way).
+Everyone held a Maitri flag, some couples hoisted up two ends of large horizontal banners with photos of Guru, name of the organiSation Bodhi Shrawan Dharma Sangha, and emblazoned with the words Bodhi Marga Darshan – Maitri Dharma (Bodhi Path-Revealed Maitri Dharma).

 Following the Maatma Gurus came the international sangha headed by Chinese devotees followed by Western groups, with the immense Nepali sangha bringing up the end.
 Notable among foreign banners were huge flags of the United Nations, Switzerland and the People’s Republic of China.
 There were around 50 foreign devotees, many also attempting to walk bare foot over the stony rocky thorny paths.
 An Ambulance from the Chitwan Hospital took up the end, ready to pick up the elderly, unwell or injured along the 11-kilometre walk.
 Many Maatmas as well as sarva sadharan lay devotees were holding mala strings and doing mantra meditation as they walked.
 The sight of the dozens upon dozens of blue-and green Maatma Gurus walking in deep meditation was an amasing sight, and triggered profound reverence among townsfolks standing with joined palms on both sides of the roads.
 In deep silence the long files of Maatmas moved up and down the hilly paths beneath the giant trees that seemed to respond in a cool, blue and green light.
 The whole group seemed weighty, or rather more grounded, more steady, more at one with Earth than other walkers.
 After three months drenched in silent meditation their entire being has become transformed.
 One older Maatma Guru Tapowa is now decades younger than when she first started her tapas.
 Her bent form is now straightened, her wrinkles gone, her laboured movement now agile and lively.
 It will take some time for all transformations to be noted.